 *Note: The national requirement is 15% above ASHRAE Standard 90.1-2007.
 See below for specific Performance Targets in states with energy codes such as ASHRAE 90.1-2010, 2012 IECC, ASHRAE 90.1-2013, and 2015 IECC.

-Important: While the MFHR program remains available to buildings with MFHR Project Applications and permit dates (or permit application dates) before January 1, 2021, EPA has launched the ENERGY STAR Multifamily New Construction program to serve all multifamily buildings.
+Important: While the MFHR program remains available to buildings with MFHR Project Applications and permit dates (or permit application dates) before January 1, 2021, EPA has launched the ENERGY STAR Multifamily New Construction program to serve all multifamily buildings which is now available.
 Visit the Program Requirements page to learn more and get started.